 The entire curriculum seeks to develop speaking, writing, critical and creative thinking, and problem solving skills in addition to constructing knowledge in the subject areas.
-Please see the grade level detail for elective offerings.
+Enrichment and elective choices are offered according to grade level.
+Students may elect to transfer credit for high school level courses upon graduation.
+Please see the grade level detail below for corresponding elective offerings.